What It's Like To Graduate From Marine Boot Camp ...A Photo Tour

 Online video: Parris Island Marine recruits & drill instructors

-The Core Values: Honor, Courage and Committment
+The Core Values: Honor, Courage and Commitment

 Fresh new graduates shouting 'Ooh-rah' at the end of their graduation ceremony.
 The newest class of basically trained Marines rushing to hug and applaud one another.
 Friends and family members rushed down from the bleachers to hug their graduates!